nikhil/nikhil.github.io/_posts/2015-10-18-Unity-Navigation-and-Animation.markdown

 ##Navigation

-You can play the Unity by clicking on the link
+You can play the Unity game by clicking on the link
 <a href="/UnityProjectBuilds/B1Build/part1/index.html"> here.</a>

 <a href="/UnityProjectBuilds/B1Build/part1/index.html"><img src="/images/Graphics/B1Start.png" alt="B1Start"/></a>